adavijit/BlogMan/README.md

 </p>

+## About
+"Publish your words in your way!
+Whether you'd like to share your knowledge, experiences or the latest news, publish your own articles  in a unique and smart way"

 BlogMan is a new social blogging platform where anybody can share their views and read other's opinion related to any topic.
 It is a way to connect with people and to know how the world is thinking.
+BlogMan is created using the MongoDB, Express, React and NodeJS (MERN Stack).

 ## Built With
-Mongo - Database<br />
+MongoDB - Database<br />
 Express - NodeJS Framework<br />
 React - Frontend<br />
 NodeJS - Backend<br />
 CKEditor - Creating blogs<br />

 ## Build Setup

-BlogMan is created using the Mongo, Express, React and NodeJS (MERN) stack.

 In the project directory `BlogMan/front-end`, run this command to install dependencies: